Public hearing shows mixed feelings towards proposed refinery

 "The only piece of land in North Dakota that is owned by all Americans is Theodore Roosevelt National Park," Marie Hoff said.
 "All Americans have a stake in this issue ... the developers claim it will be a clean oil refinery ... and the issue is more than viewshed, the refinery will affect air quality."

-Hoff said that the piecemeal approach to regulation by scrutinizing air quality, waste and water impacts separately by different departments flies in the face of how nature works.
+Hoff said that the piecemeal approach to regulation, scrutinizing air quality and waste and water impact separately by separate departments, flies in the face of how nature works.
 She further accused Meridian of pulling a scam on North Dakotans.

 "I think the corporate owners have shown incredible disrespect to the people of North Dakota," she said. "...
 I really think the intention behind all of this is to get the refinery built without having to go through a comprehensive review such as required by the Public Service Commission.
 What I think they're doing is a nasty and insulting trick on the people of North Dakota."

 There were some supporters, including local ranchers and the auditor of the town of Belfield, Natalie Muruato, who voiced their faith in North Dakota regulators and noted the economic benefits the proposed refinery will bring, including more sustainable jobs and tax revenue.

 "It means increased students that help with mill levy money.
 It means additions, it means bodies to serve on boards, to volunteer as firefighters and serve as medics.
 Technology ... can coexist with natural resources," Muruato said.
 "I know Meridian is working tirelessly to build a green refinery.
 Oil is a natural resource, a resource that North Dakota has been provided to run our vehicles, run our farm equipment and our construction equipment."